DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 He pulled his hand back.
 Nothing.
 Just a wall.
 But as he stepped away, he saw it: a fine, nearly invisible line, running vertically from the ceiling to just above the floor.
 Not a crack in the plaster.
 Not damage.
 More like the wall had... released.

 He leaned closer, pushed his glasses up, examined it.
 The fracture was real.
-But he knew—**knew**—it hadn't been there yesterday.
+But he knewâ€”**knew**â€”it hadn't been there yesterday.

 No reports.
 No tremors.
 No maintenance logs.